Sreedev/android-projects/firebaseIntegrations/README.md

 > On device classifications are very limited, there are only few categories.

 ## Object detection - On cloud
-> make a blaze accout to check this functionality
+> Make a blaze accout to check this functionality

 ## Translation - On device{Dev in progress}